PseudoDevs/IamGhost/bbmd8.md

-Last updated: 2024-04-13 10:11:09
+Last updated: 2024-04-13 10:12:16
-Random Quote: In King's Landing, there are two sorts of people.
-The players and the pieces.  -  Petyr Baelish
+Random Quote: I feel like love is super dark and no one ever talks about it. - Cassie Howard